Engee documentation

 Enabled Subsystem

-The first subsystem variant we will consider in this example is the Enabled Subsystem.
-This is a conditionally executed subsystem that is started once for each major time step as long as the control signal has a positive value.
-If the signal crosses zero during a smaller time step, the subsystem is not enabled or disabled until the next major time step.
+The first subsystem option that we will consider in this example is Enabled Subsystem.
+We are talking about a conditionally executed subsystem that is started once at each main time step, as long as the control signal has a positive value.
+If the signal crosses zero during a smaller time step, the subsystem does not turn on or off until the next major time step.

 The control signal can be a scalar or a vector.